Hollow Metal Door Nomenclature

 BELOW FLOOR:

 Below the top of the concrete or structural slab.
-See also Jamb Extension.
+See JAMB EXTENSION.

 BLAST RESISTANT:

-Refers to a hollow metal assembly designed and manufactured to resist a specified series of impulse pressures of designated magnitude in pounds-force (Newtons).
+Refers to a hollow metal assembly designed and manufactured to resist a specified series of impulse pressures typically expressed in PSF.
+See SDI-133.

 BORROWED LIGHT: